 Free insurance and waived fees.
 This might not be the case with every single travel card, but it’s worth exploring before you make your reservation.

-9. Opt-out of Insurance
+10. Opt-out of Insurance

 Here’s how to avoid those extra fees.

 First, check with any of your credit card companies.
 Usually, they offer free insurance.
 Your existing car insurance may also extend to rental cars, so call and check with them, too.
-If you’re an AAA member, you can also likely get free rental car insurance.
+If you’re an AAA member, you can also likely get free car rental insurance.

-You may not have known it, but you can actually rent both a GPS and a toll transponder from your rental car company.
+You may not have known it, but you can rent both a GPS and a toll transponder from the rental car company.
 Unfortunately, both come with high daily fees.
 Since you probably have Google Maps or something similar on your smartphone, save yourself $15 a day and skip the GPS rental.

-11. Make an Early Return to Get a Lower Rate
+12. Make an Early Return to Get a Lower Rate

 Ready to learn a smart trick?